 Qualities of Exceptional Clinical Medical Assistants

 In addition to possessing the clinical skills necessary to perform their jobs, clinical medical assistants must also possess specific qualities to perform their job at the highest level.
 They must be good listeners, and they must communicate well with the patients they interact with daily.

 These medical support professionals must also be patient with individuals who may be tired, ill, frustrated, or anxious and compassionate with those suffering from diseases and other maladies.

 Multi-tasking is essential, particularly in busy clinical settings, as is the ability to remain professional and on-task.
-A well-organized and focused clinical medial assistant is vital to ensuring that a clinical practice runs smoothly.
+A well-organized and focused clinical medical assistant is vital to ensuring that a clinical practice runs smoothly.

 How to Become a Clinical Medical Assistant: Education and Certification